-Note: If you use the SQL\FUNCTIONS= LIBNAME statement option to remap the PUT function (for example, SAS\PUT()), then the SQL\FUNCTIONS= LIBNAME option takes precedence over the SQLMAPPUTTO= system option.
+Note: If you use the SQL FUNCTIONS= LIBNAME statement option to remap the PUT function (for example, SAS PUT()), then the SQL FUNCTIONS= LIBNAME option takes precedence over the SQLMAPPUTTO= system option.
+For more information, see "SQL_FUNCTIONS=" in SAS/ACCESS for Relational Databases: Reference.

-TIP Using both the SQLREDUCEPUT= system option (or the PROC SQL REDUCEPUT= option) and the SAS\PUT() function can result in a significant performance boost.
+TIP Using both the SQLREDUCEPUT= system option (or the PROC SQL REDUCEPUT= option) and the SAS_PUT() function can result in a significant performance boost.